-Effective January 1, 2021, the annual retainer paid to each non-employee director was increased to \$14,500 from \$13,900 (paid quarterly).
-Effective January 1, 2021, director fees for meetings of the full Board increased by \$150 per director per meeting. directors who are not employees of the Company each receive a fee of \$2,300 for each Board meeting attended.
+Effective January 1, 2021, the annual retainer paid to each non-employee director was increased to \$14,500 from \$13,900, paid quarterly, and non-employee director fees for meetings of the full Board increased by \$150 per director per meeting, with non-employee directors each receiving a fee of \$2,300 for each Board meeting attended.
 Ken Globus, as President of the Company, does not receive separate compensation for his service as a director.
 Each Audit Committee member and Mr. Lawrence F. Maietta, as an adviser to the Committee, receives a retainer of \$750 per quarter.
 Mr. Arthur M. Dresner, the Committee Chairman, receives an additional \$250 per quarter.
 In addition, each receives a fee of \$1,500 for the Annual Audit Committee Meeting and \$1,000 for each quarterly meeting.
 The Audit Committee Chairman, Mr. Arthur M. Dresner, receives an additional \$1,250 for the Annual Audit Committee Meeting and an additional \$750 for each quarterly meeting.
 The Committee Secretary, Mr. Andrew A. Boccone, receives an additional \$250 for each meeting.
 Compensation Committee members each receive a fee of \$1,000 for each meeting attended.
 No fees are paid for meetings of the independent directors.

-The following table sets forth for the fiscal year ended December 31, 2020 certain information concerning the compensation paid to directors of the Company who are not "named executive officers" (as such term is defined in Item 402(m)(2) of Regulation S-K):
+The following table sets forth for the fiscal year ended December 31, 2021 certain information concerning the compensation paid to directors of the Company who are not "named executive officers" (as such term is defined in Item 402(m)(2) of Regulation S-K):

-Name Fees earned or paid in cash (\$) Stock awards (\$) Option awards (\$) Non-Equity incentive plan compensation (\$) Nonqualified deferred compensation earnings (\$) All other compensation (\$) Total (\$)
+Name Fees earned or paid in cash (\$) All other compensation (\$) Total (\$)

-Lawrence F. Maietta 31,000 - - - - 16,250 (1) 47,250
+Lawrence F. Maietta 47,200 19,500(1) 66,700

-Arthur M. Dresner 35,500 - - - - - 35,500
+Arthur M. Dresner 51,700 - 51,700

-Andrew A. Boccone 32,000 - - - - - 32,000
+Andrew A. Boccone 48,200 - 48,200

-S. Ari Papoulias 30,000 - 1 - - - 30,000
+S. Ari Papoulias 46,200 - 46,200

-(1) Consulting fee paid to Bonamassa, Maietta & Cartelli, LLP, an accounting firm in which Mr. Maietta was a partner until January 1, 2021, for reviewing quarterly and annual financial statements and corporate tax returns.
+(1) Consulting fee paid to of PKF O'Connor Davies, LLP, New York, NY, of which Lawrence F. Maietta is a partner, for work performed by Mr. Maietta in connection with his review of the Company's quarterly and annual financial statements and corporate tax returns.